-There are key differences in the colours of milk bottle tops you buy!
+There are key differences in the colors of milk bottle tops you buy!
 Skimmed milk, often red-topped, is the lowest in fat, at around 0.3%.
 Semi-skimmed has around 1.5 to 2% fat content, while whole milk is around 3.5% fat.
 These figures are based on 100g of milk in each case.

 Raw milk is not generally advisable to drink.
 In fact, its sale is hugely regulated in the UK.
 It is banned outright for sale across Scotland.
-This is because raw milk does not go through pasteurisation, where bacteria will be removed before bottling.
+This is because raw milk does not go through pasteurization, where bacteria will be removed before bottling.

 UHT milk, however, is even more likely to be bacteria-free.
 That’s because it’s intensively boiled, meaning you’re likely to get much more bacteria out of UHT long-term than a standard bottle of milk.

 Milk can increase the risk of type 2 diabetes and heart disease, despite its general health benefits otherwise.

 Not necessarily, but it’s more important that children drink dairy to help build strong teeth and bones.